 Miguel Cervantes had adventures equal, and higher by far, of his hero Don Quixote de la Mancha.
 He was sailor and tax collector.
 He escaped from Spain to avoid cutting his right hand to which he had been convicted of injuring a young man.
 He went to jail for peculiar.
 He was accused of killing a man, but was acquitted of the charge.

-Miguel de Cervantes, returning from the victorious battle of Lepanto, was hospitalized in Messina, where his ship, the “Marquisa“, was docking in the return journey to Naples, due to the wounds in battle.
+Miguel de Cervantes, returning from the victorious battle of Lepanto, was hospitalized in Messina, where his ship, the “Marquisa“, stopped in the return journey to Naples, due to the wounds in battle.
 He had been in hospital for several months.
-The serious injuries to the left and to the left hand caused by three shots of archibug, healed.
-The writer, however, lost the use of the hand, fortunately not of the right hand, for perhaps we would not have enjoyed his literary works.
+The serious injuries to his chest and to his left hand, caused by three shots of archibug, healed.
+The writer, however, lost the use of his hand, fortunately not of the right hand, then perhaps we would not have enjoyed his literary works.

 Miguel de Cervantes Saavedra was born in Alcala de Henares, a town near Madrid, on September 29, 1547.
-He was a member of a family who moved frequently from one city to another in Spain to allow Father Rodrigo, who practiced the profession of barber-surgeon, to earn the necessary for the survival of his family.
-A very strange family, numerous of his own, but integrated over time by other people, relatives or strangers, who all lived together in a common ante-litteram, a caravan that moved from town to town.
+He was a member of a family who moved frequently from town to town in Spain to allow his father Rodrigo, who was practicing the profession of barber-surgeon, to earn the necessary for the survival of his family.
+A very strange big family, integrated over time by other people, relatives or strangers, who all lived together in a common ante litteram, a caravan that moved through Spain.
 It was a family that had roots in the high middle class because grandfather of Miguel was a well-known lawyer and his uncle was Alcalde (Mayor) of Cabra.
-His mother, Leonor de Cortinas, was the third-born of a economically lost noble family.
-The second surname, Saavedra, was not the surname of the mother, as envisaged by Spanish law, but an appellation that Cervantes chose as an adult.
+His mother, Leonor de Cortinas, was the third-born of an economically lost noble family.
+The second surname, Saavedra, was not the surname of the mother, as stated by Spanish law, but an appellation that Cervantes chose as an adult.

-Miguel did his studies in Madrid, as a pupil of Juan Lopez de Hoyos, a Spanish writer who had the task of directing “El Studio“, Madrid’s public humanistic high school.
+Miguel did his studies in Madrid, as a pupil of Juan Lopez de Hoyos, a Spanish writer who had the task of manager of “El Studio“, Madrid’s public humanistic high school.
 Then he attended the Salamanca University without completing the study cycle.
-In those years he wrote his first poems, some of which were published by Juan Lopez de Hoyos in his work of 1569 dedicated to Queen Isabel de Valois.
+In those years he wrote his first poems.
+Parts of it were published by Juan Lopez de Hoyos in his work dedicated to Queen Isabel de Valois of 1569.

-Captain Juan de Machado, halfway through the battle, was invited to intervene with his ship.
+Captain Juan de Machado was invited to intervene with his ship in the battle.
 During the clashes Miguel Cervantes was seriously injured by three shots of blunderbuss.
 At noon the naval battle of Lepanto ended with the victory of the fleet of the Holy League.
 Miguel was rescued.
-On the return journey to Naples, the galley stopped at Messina to disembark the injured men who were cared for at the hospital of that city.
-It took six months for hospitalization to get the healing of the Spanish writer who lost the use of his left hand as a result of wounds.
+The galley stopped at Messina on the return trip to Naples to disembark the injured men.
+They were treated in the hospital of that city.
+The Spanish writer was hospitalized six months to get the healing.
+He lost the use of his left hand as a result of wounds.

 After he was cured, Miguel resumed his military life.
 He had the rank of captain.
 He worked as a naval officer on Spanish ships dislocated to Naples, taking part in numerous naval battles: Navarrino, Corfu and Bizerta.
-In these five years, in which the writer had his residence in Naples, there is not much news.
-He probably lived, like all Spanish soldiers in service in Naples, in the Spanish Quarter, upstream of the new road let by Viceroy Pedro de Toledo built, which is now called via Toledo.
-Being not really a bit of a saint, he almost certainly knew about women from the middle and small Neapolitan bourgeoisie.
-Cervantes himself tells in a poem that he met in Naples with a woman, Silena, with whom he had a loving relationship and from which he had a son called Promontorio.
+In these five years, in which the writer had his residence in Naples, there is very little information.
+He probably lived in the Spanish Quarter like all Spanish soldier in duty in Naples, upstream of the new road that Viceroy Pedro de Toledo had built let, now nomed via Toledo.
+Being not really a bit of a saint, he certainly knew Neapolitan women.
+Cervantes tells in a poem of his that he knew in Naples a woman, Silena, with whom he had a loving relationship and from which he had a son nomed Promontorio.

-In September of 1575 he wanted to return to Spain, embarking on the galley Sol heading to Barcelona.
-Near Costa Brava, the Spanish galleon was attacked by Turkish ships commanded by Mami Arnaute, a renegade Albanian who, after defeating in the Battle of Lepanto, become a piracy.
+In September of 1975 he wanted to return to Spain, embarking on the galley “Sol” heading to Barcelona.
+Near Costa Brava, the Spanish galley was attacked by Turkish ships commanded by Mami Arnaute, a renegade Albanian who, after defeating in the Battle of Lepanto, become a piracy.
 Miguel was captured with his brother Rodrigo, who accompanied him, and trapped in Algiers.
 He was assigned as a slave to the renegade Greek Dali Mamì.

-Cervantes tried several times to escape from Algiers.
-The first attempt at escaping was particularly unfortunate because the Arab, that he had corrupted to reach him to Oran and to leave there for Spain, betrayed immediately by abandoning him to his fate.
-He was taken back by the guards and brought back to Algiers, where his imprisonment became harder.
-Meanwhile his brother Rodrigo was released from the mother who paid a ransom for the kidnappers.
+Cervantes tried many times to escape from Algiers.
+The first attempt to escape was particularly unfortunate because the Arab, that he had corrupted to reach Oran and to leave for Spain, betrayed immediately by abandoning him to his fate.
+He was captured by the guards and brought back to Algiers, where his imprisonment became harder.
+Meanwhile his brother Rodrigo was released since his mother had paid a sum of money to the kidnappers.
 The sum was not enough to release Miguel too.

 Cervantes organized the second attempt to escape with the complicity of hid brother Rodrigo.
-Rodrigo got a Spanish boat that was supposed to collect his brother on the coast of Algiers.
+Rodrigo got a Spanish boat that had to embark his brother on the coast of Algiers.
 Miguel escaped with some prisoners and was waiting for the boat, hidden in a cave near a beach.
-The boat tried the landing several times, but, as the sea was moved, it could not approach the beach.
-Unfortunately, the fugitives were spotted by the guards being reported prisoners in Algiers.
+The boat tried the landing several times, but, as the sea was rough, it could not land.
+Unfortunately, the fugitives were found by the guards being reported prisoners in Algiers.

-The third attempt was aborted because the arab, whom Cervantes had corrupted, was captured.
-Miguel had to send a message to the governor of Oran, which was a naval base under Spanish control, by this arab.
-Algiers Bey wanted to punish Miguel Cervantes by banging him to death, but there were several intercessions in his favor and the punishment was not executed.
-Evidently Cervantes enjoyed support and respect for Algiers.
+The third attempt was aborted because the Arab, whom Cervantes had corrupted, was captured.
+Miguel had to send a message to the governor of Oran, which was a naval base under Spanish control, by this Arab.
+Algiers Bey wanted to punish Miguel Cervantes by whipping him to death, but there were several intercessions in his favor and the punishment was not executed.
+Evidently Cervantes had support and respect to Algiers.

 The last attempt to escape covered a group of sixty captive Christians.
 One of them betrayed.
 The Bey then decided to transfer Miguel Cervantes to Constantinople where the escape was impossible.
-At this point there were the intervention of two Spanish friars who were in Algiers to try to redeem Christian prisoners.
-Knowing the story of Cervantes and his imminent departure for Constantinople, the two friars, who did not have the necessary sum for his ransom, turned to the Spanish merchants of the city, succeeding in bringing together the necessary money.
-Cervantes, who had already been embarked on a ready-to-fly galley, was released.
+At this point there were the intervention of two Spanish friars who were in Algiers to try to buy back Christian prisoners.
+Knowing the story of Cervantes and his imminent departure for Constantinople, the two friars, who did not have the necessary sum for his liberation, turned to the Spanish merchants of the city, succeeding to collect the necessary money.
+Cervantes, who had already been embarked on a ready-to-sail galley, was released.
 On October 24, 1580, he returned to Spain.

 When he left prison, moved to Valladolid where he lived in a large house with his two sisters, his daughter Isabel and other people.
 He devoted himself entirely to literature, writing theatrical works in three acts, a formula he had invented.
 His plays talked about his experiences of soldier and slave in Algeria.
 He completed his greatest work, Don Quixote de la Mancha.
 They were happy times for the poet and the literate.
-Theatrical enterpreneurs and publishers were very demanding.
+Theatrical managers and publishers were very demanding his works.

-Tired of the suspicions of him and his family in the small town of Valladolid, he moved to Madrid where he continued his literary production.
-Miguel de Cervantes Saavedra, who was suffering from diabetes, died at the age of 68 at his home in Madrid, located at number 2 of Calle de Cervantes at the corner of Calle del Leon.
-It was April 22, 1616.
+Tired of the suspicions of him and his family in the small city of Valladolid, he moved to Madrid where he continued his literary production.
+Miguel de Cervantes Saavedra, who was suffering from diabetes, died at the age of 68 at his home in Madrid, located at number 2 of Calle de Cervantes, corner of Calle del Leon, on April 22, 1616.

 El Quijote de Carlos III, Benedetto Croce, cvc.cervantes.es/actcult/quijote_carlos/croce.htm